Bun Dosa Recipe – A Soft and Spongy Delight

 soft spongy thick dosa

-as i was trying to explain, the texture and thickness are very similar to the bread bun and hence it is referred to as bun dosa. in addition, the batter is prepared with only rice and no urad dal is added to it. the rice-based batter is later fermented and this helps to attain the bun-like texture. adding urad dal lentil may not help to attain this shape and texture. it would give a flat and spreadable texture to it. moreover, the addition of coconut brings a new flavour altogether. you may feel it is very similar to neer dosa but has its own feature and characteristics. in addition, the additional tempering to the dosa batter makes it special and unique from all the other dosa recipes.
+As I was trying to explain, the texture and thickness are very similar to the bread bun, and hence it is referred to as bun dosa.
+In addition, the batter is prepared with only rice and no urad dal is added to it.
+The rice-based batter is later fermented, and this helps to attain the bun-like texture.
+Adding urad dal lentil may not help to attain this shape and texture.
+It would give it a flat and spreadable texture.
+Moreover, the addition of coconut brings a new flavour altogether.
+You may feel it is very similar to neer dosa, but it has its own features and characteristics.
+Additionally, the tempering added to the dosa batter makes it special and unique from all other dosa recipes.

 bun dosa recipe

-furthermore, i would like to add some additional tips, suggestions, and variants to the bun dosa recipe. firstly, the rice-based batter has to be fermented thoroughly and do not compromise with 8-12 hours of resting. if you live in cold weather, keep it in sun heat or in preheated oven. secondly, use appam pan to cook the dosa in it. the curvy shape of the dosa pan helps, to easily spread by itself and achieve the thick shape like a bun. lastly, the combination of chutney and spicy coconut sambar is ideal for this soft dosa recipe. you may very well prepare it overnight and use it for next morning breakfast to save time.
+Furthermore, I would like to add some additional tips, suggestions, and variants to the bun dosa recipe.
+Firstly, the rice-based batter has to be fermented thoroughly and not compromise with 8-12 hours of resting.
+If you live in cold weather, keep it in the sun or in a preheated oven.
+Secondly, use an appam pan to cook the dosa in it.
+The curvy shape of the dosa pan helps to easily spread by itself and achieve a thick shape like a bun.
+Lastly, the combination of chutney and spicy coconut sambar is ideal for this soft dosa recipe.
+You can prepare it overnight and use it for breakfast the next morning, saving you time.

 Must Read: